DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/platform-setting/about.md

 A simple step to view is as follows:

-1. Log in to the web console as a user with `Admin` role.
+1. Log in to DCE 5.0 as a user with `Admin` role.
 Click `Global Management` at the bottom of the left navigation bar.

     ![about](../../images/about01.png)